moov-io/metro2/pkg/client/docs/J1Segment.md

 ### NewJ1Segment

-`func NewJ1Segment(segmentIdentifier string, surname string, firstName string, socialSecurityNumber int32, dateBirth time.Time, ecoaCode string, ) *J1Segment`
+`func NewJ1Segment(segmentIdentifier string, surname string, firstName string, ecoaCode string, ) *J1Segment`

 NewJ1Segment instantiates a new J1Segment object
 This constructor will assign default values to properties that have it defined,